 This was the time of princes and princesses.
 Of a Grand Master that became a king and married a blue eyed English princess.
 Of their children that were set to conquer the world and shape the boundaries that we know today.
 It’s the story of a general, whose legendary loyalty won him the title of “Condestável” – Constable of Portugal.
 And it’s the story of a monastery, built to celebrate Portugal’s definitive victory over Castilla’s armys.

-The 14th century was though on Europe, from the Hundred Years’ War between England and France to the bubonic plague that devastated the continent.
+The 14th century was tough on Europe, from the Hundred Years’ War between England and France to the bubonic plague that devastated the continent.
 Portugal was no less in trouble: King Fernando I died leaving princess Beatriz, married to Juan I King of Castilla, as his only descendant.
 Accepting Beatriz’s claim to the throne was a direct path to handing the Kingdom to Castilla, and that was something the Portuguese nobility and merchants were not set on doing.

 D. João I, Grand Master of the Aviz Order, was claimed as the rightful heir to the throne (he was a bastard son to King D. Pedro I – the “Just” or the “Cruel” – a love and horror story that we’ll tell you in another post).
 With D. Nuno Álvares Pereira by his side, he went on fighting Castilla’s claims to the Portuguese throne.
 In parallel with the military incursions, D. João I engaged in diplomatic efforts with England (signing the longest standing treaty in the world and promising to marry John of Gaunt’s daughter, Philippa of Lancaster) and the Holy See.
 The British sent men, and the Holy See recognised D. João I’s claim to the throne.